No-deal Brexit equals food, fuel and drug shortages, says leaked report | The China Post

-A no-deal Brexit would jam British ports, leading to shortages in food, medicine and fuel, the latest United Kingdom government report suggested on Sunday.
+A no-deal Brexit would jam British ports, leading to shortages of food, medicine and fuel, the latest British government report suggests.

-Leaked to the Sunday Times, the forecast, which was commissioned for Prime Minister Boris Johnson and his Cabinet, warned that 85% of lorries using the main crossings between England and France “may not be ready” for French customs.
+Leaked to The Sunday Times, the forecast warned that 85% of lorries using the main crossings between England and France “may not be ready” for French customs.

-The report, codenamed Operation Yellowhammer, warned that disruption at ports could last for three months, prompting a decrease in the fresh food supply.
+The report, codenamed Operation Yellowhammer, said disruption at ports could last for three months, causing a decrease in the fresh food supply.
 It says this could potentially lead to panic buying.

-The fresh warning comes as Johnson attempts to force Brussels to reopen negotiations on the Brexit deal agreed with his predecessor Theresa May.
-Johnson has insisted that Britain will leave the EU on October 31 with or without a deal.
+The fresh warning comes as British Prime Minister Boris Johnson attempts to force Brussels to reopen negotiations on the Brexit deal agreed with his predecessor Theresa May.
+Johnson has insisted that the UK will leave the EU on October 31 with or without a deal.

 Read more: Boris Johnson to meet Macron, Merkel as Brexit uncertainty looms

-The leaked report predicted that border delays would lead to severe traffic disruption especially around the British capital, London, and southeast England, which could affect the distribution of fuel.
+The report predicted that border delays would lead to severe traffic disruption especially around the British capital, London, and southeastern England, which could affect the distribution of fuel.

-The report also warned that a no-deal Brexit would impact the supply of medicine and medical supplies, many of which arrive into Britain from the European mainland.
+It also warned that a no-deal Brexit would impact the supply of medicines and medical supplies, many of which arrive in the UK from the European mainland.

 Read more: Jeremy Corbyn unveils plan to stop no-deal Brexit